Russia's Mechel in talks with Alfa Bank on early debt repayment

-MOSCOW, March 14 (Reuters) - Russian coal miner and steelmaker Mechel is in talks with Alfa Bank, Russia’s largest private bank, on paying off a $150 million debt early, Mechel said on Friday.
+MOSCOW (Reuters) - Russian coal miner and steelmaker Mechel (MTLR.MM) (MTL.N) is in talks with Alfa Bank, Russia’s largest private bank, on paying off a $150 million debt early, Mechel said on Friday.

 The company’s press-service said in an emailed comment that Alfa Bank had asked for the early repayment and the two sides were in discussions.